 It is another way to gain information about how a company sees itself in its industry.
 Companies can prefer different messaging channels, such as social media platforms, brochures, emails, press appearances, or interviews given by employees.
 Each of these channels will give you a great insight into what your current competitors see as significant, their key factors, and the kind of audiences they are targeting.

-Of course, you and your competitors provide similar products and services, but the pricing is one of the most important factors to conduct a well-designed competitive analysis.
+- Prices: Of course, you and your competitors provide similar products and services, but pricing is one of the most important factors in conducting a well-designed competitive analysis.
 Compare your competitors’ market offerings with yours and understand whether the products and services are fairly priced.

-Sometimes, you cannot make sure what your competitors are planning on doing, but you can guess by just looking at their recruitment pages.
+Sometimes, you cannot decide what your competitors plan on doing, but you can guess by just looking at their recruitment pages.
 Your competitors’ job advertisements will give you information about their inner works.
 For instance, if one of your competitors is trying to hire many new salespeople, the company may want to attract a bunch of new customers’ attention.

 How to Conduct a Competitive Analysis With Free Template

 Prepare a list of competitors: Write your major competitors and people who could be a threat as a competitor.

 - Divide them into two groups: The first group includes your current competitors, then the second group includes your aspirational competitors.
 The first one is your existing competitors that you are serving the same or similar products and services in the same area.
 The second group is companies you wish to compete for head to head.
 For instance, if you operate in the car industry, your aspirational competitor would be the VW Group.